-Cyclic vomiting syndrome facts*
+Cyclic vomiting syndrome (CVS) definition and facts

 - Cyclic vomiting syndrome is a disorder that causes recurrent episodes of nausea, vomiting, and tiredness (lethargy) most often in children but may occur in all age groups.